Location: Ft. Lauderdale

 Skill Level: Open Water

-Want to dive on five wrecks on one tank?
+Want to dive on three wrecks on one tank?
 The Ft.
-Lauderdale Wreck Trek is designed to be a drift over 5 wrecks that sit in 65-70 ft of water.
-The current in this area mostly runs from south to north, so the boat will usually tie up to the first set of wrecks: the Moonshot and the Pride.
-These two wrecks sit together so it hard to distinguish which one is the the 90 ft steel haul schooner and the 45 ft yacht but the Pride was placed in 1987 and the Moonshot was placed later in 1989.
-Follow the cable in the sand to the north and the next wreck is the 100 ft tugboat the Jay Scutti.
+Lauderdale Wreck Trek is designed to be a drift over 3 wrecks that sit in 65-70 ft of water.
+The current in this area mostly runs from south to north, so the boat will usually tie up to the 100 ft tugboat the Jay Scutti.
 The Scutti was used to assist oil tankers in Aruba but was caught smuggling drugs and was put up for sale.
 It was bought and donated to Broward County in 1986 and placed as an artificial reef and memorial to Jay Scutti.
 Look out on the sand near this wreck and you will hopefully see southern sting rays, and follow the rebar stakes and cinder-blocks to the north to the next wreck.

 Following this drift is the crowd favorite, the Tracy or also known as the Ken Vitale.
 The Tracy was an oil rig supply boat and it also was caught smuggling drugs and sold to Broward County to be sank as an artificial reef in 1999.
 It was then renamed the Ken Vitale in memory of a local scuba instructor.
 This boat is 132 ft in length and has lots of easy wreck penetration areas for advanced training dives.
 It has an amazing overhang swim-through that schools of grunts like to hang out under.
 At 50 ft the wheelhouse of the wreck is full of orange cup corals and lots of fish like to hang above it, especially barracuda.
 Off the bow of this ship is a sand trail with rebar and tires to lead you north to the next wreck.